ohmyjersh/redux-drive/README.md

-#redux-drive: simplify redux boilerplate
+#redux-drive: simplify redux boilerplate <br />
-This is in active development, might be in a broken state at times.
+This is in active development, might be in a broken state at times. <br />
-`npm install --save redux-drive`